 About us

-The Clifton Hampden Longbow Society was formed in January 2003 by six people over a few beers in the Railway Inn at Culham, Oxfordshire.
+The Clifton Hampden Longbow Society was formed in January 2003 by seven people over a few beers in the Railway Inn at Culham, Oxfordshire.

 The founding members of the Clifton Hampden Longbow Society are: